RiccardoGiovarelli/stupidTris/README.md

-# Stupid Tris
+# Sloth's Tic-tac-toe
-Implementation of the Tris game with AI based play engine based on Minimax Algorithm.
+Implementation of the Tic-tac-toe game with AI based on Minimax Algorithm.

 ## Main goals

-The main goal of this project is learn and deepen some interesting technologies like Docker, Webpack, Babel, ESLint...
+The main goal of this project is learn and deepen some interesting technologies like React, Docker, Webpack and other.

-It is based mostly on the languages PHP and JavaScript.
+It is based mostly on the languages PHP and TypeScript.

 ## Main requirements